 The selection committee aims to select a subset of the submitted problems for use in the contest by mid-August.
 Selection criteria include problem novelty, and the goal of making a well-balanced problem set in terms of algorithmic topics, and degrees of problem difficulty.
 You are encouraged to submit at least two candidate problems for consideration rather than one.

-More information on the submission requirements and the submission process can be found below.
+More information on the submission requirements, the submission process and simultaneous submissions can be found below.

 Problem submissions should adhere to the following guidelines:

 We will need a variety of problem difficulties to make a well-balanced problem set.
 Do not hesitate to submit (relatively) simple problems for consideration.

 Please use the following setup for problem submission.